 3. Soar with the Spirit Catcher

 Barrie also just so happens to be home to the iconic Spirit Catcher sculpture.
-A backdrop for many-a selfie, wedding shoots, and family group photos, this iconic landmark graces the waterfront between Heritage Park and the city's marina boardwalk.
+A backdrop for many-a selfie, wedding shoot, and family group photo, this iconic landmark graces the waterfront between Heritage Park and the city's marina boardwalk.

-Standing 21 meters tall with a span of 25 meters, the sculpture weighs in at some 20 tons and, believe it or not, actually moves.
+Believe it or not, it also actually moves.
 Well, at least part of it does.
 The 16 large, dangling "quills" hang freely from its outstretched wings and, when the wind blows, they move gently back and forth, making for a surprising effect.

 Address: 15 Lakeshore Drive, Barrie, Ontario